mithi/hexy/README.md

 Also equally important is the range of motion of each `Joint` which I've defined in line `87` of the `Leg` class The ankle has a range of motion from `-90 to 90` while the hip and knee's range is `-45, 45` and `-50, 50` respectively.
-I have the knee a leeway of 10 degrees.
-Change this as you see fit.
+I have a  knee leeway of 10 degrees.
+Change these as you see fit.
 ```
 max_hip, max_knee, knee_leeway = 45, 50, 10
 ```